KamalSagar/Modern-Bank-Web-App/README.md

-# ToDo Web app
+# Modern Web Application

-This ToDo web app is build using React and TailwindCSS.
-Using this app we can create and delete task;
+This modern web app is build using React and TailwindCSS.

 ## Usage